ARCVEGA/Beach_House/README.md

 ## Contributing

-If you want to contribute to this project, fork the project and request to merge once you have completed the feature you inted to add.
+Thank you for your interest in this project!
+Please reference the [Contributing](https://github.com/ARCVEGA/Beach_House/blob/master/CONTRIBUTING.md) manual for more information on how you can contribute to this project.